 Understanding the gap

-- Unicef UK’s gender pay gap arises from a small disproportion of male to female employees in the upper middle quartile.
-The other quartiles (lower, lower middle and upper) are in close proportion to the overall workforce.
+Unicef UK’s gender pay gap arises from a small disproportion of male to female employees in the upper middle and lower middle quartiles.
+The other quartiles (lower and upper) are in proportion to the overall workforce.

 As a progressive employer we are committed to demonstrating equality in recruitment, promotion, development opportunities and reward.

-- Gender pay gap data is reviewed by our Diversity Group and the Board of Trustees.
+- Gender pay gap data is reviewed by our inclusion and diversity group and by our Board of Trustees.

-- We work hard to ensure that we provide a great working environment where people can balance a successful career and their own daily life.
-We provide employees with the technology to enable them to work from differing locations.
-A range of agile and flexible working options are available and 29% of people work part time.
+- We work hard to provide a great working environment where people can balance a successful career with their daily life.
+Our culture, values, policies & procedures and technology all help enable people to work from differing locations, including their home.
+This empowers them to do their best work.
+We promote a range of agile and flexible working options and 29% of colleagues work part-time.

-- Our quarterly Employee Engagement Survey requests information to help us identify whether there are any work-related challenges that need to be explored.
+- We have a continuous approach to employee feedback and use real-time data from our Employee Engagement Survey to help identify work-related challenges that need to be explored.

 - As part of our Learning & Development programme we provide learning opportunities on unconscious bias for recruiting managers.
-All colleagues receive quality dignity and diversity training as part of our induction programme.
+All colleagues receive equality, diversity and inclusion training as part of our induction programme.

 - We are undertaking further analysis to understand our gap in more detail and will develop an action plan to address this wherever possible.